mickmuzac/mckmc.com/docs/primary/wkndmvp.md

 The site is built entirely in Javascript via [NodeJS][node] and [Express][express] and features REST endpoints for doing things such as creating teams, creating team invitation links, removing yourself from a team, etc.

 I am known as [/u/impressflow][impressflow] on Reddit.

+Note: the live site is currently sitting behind HTTP Basic Auth.
+Use the credentials: 'planners:We are the best planners ever!' to log in.

 ![WkndMVP Screenshot][screenshot]